oroinc/documentation/user_guide/outlook_sync.rst

 Synchronization Start
 ^^^^^^^^^^^^^^^^^^^^^
-Synchronization will start automatically, or as soon as the user has clicked :guilabel:`StartSyncNow` button on the side panel, subject to the settings defined as described above.
+Synchronization will start automatically, or as soon as the user has clicked :guilabel:`StartSyncNow` button on the side panel, subject to the settings defined.

 Identifying a Record
 ^^^^^^^^^^^^^^^^^^^^
 For every entity synchronized there is also a key defined.
 The key is a set of field values used to identify an entity record.
-Fields of a key can be chosen, subject to the specific company needs.
+Fields of a key can be chosen subject to the specific company needs and defined at the back-end.
 The following keys are used by default:

 .. csv-table::